syncfusion-content/xamarin-docs/Xamarin/Masked-Entry/Getting-Started.md

 **Method 1: Adding SfMaskedEdit reference from nuget.org**

-Syncfusion® Xamarin components are available in [nuget.org](https://www.nuget.org/).
+Syncfusion<sup>®</sup> Xamarin components are available in [nuget.org](https://www.nuget.org/).
 To add SfMaskedEdit to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Xamarin.SfMaskedEdit](https://www.nuget.org/packages/Syncfusion.Xamarin.SfMaskedEdit), and then install it.

 ![Adding SfMaskedEdit reference from NuGet](SfMaskedEditImages/Adding SfMaskedEdit reference.png)